Mohammed Trik

+Rule

 He reduced Ottoman authority to a ceremonial role, and ousted the Janissary aghas with the help of the Raises.

 In a report from 1676, he is noted to have been married to a former slave concubine, described as a "cunning covetous English woman, who would sell her soule for a Bribe", with whom the English viewed it as "chargeable to bee kept in her favour… for Countrysake".

+In 1677, he declared war against England and attacked English shipping.